 Money Market Funds: Investment Holdings Detail

 These tables provide additional detail on the investment holdings of U.S. money market funds, based on a monthly dataset of security-level holdings for all U.S. money market funds.
 Table 1 reports the aggregate dollar amount of investments of U.S. money market funds since 2010, by the world region and country of the security issuer.
 The first row shows total U.S. money market fund assets (i.e., worldwide investments).
 The first row of each subsection represents total U.S. money market fund investments for each respective world region, with individual country investments listed below.
 U.S. investments are subcategorized into Treasury securities, agency and GSE securities, Federal Reserve reverse repurchase agreements, municipal securities, and other U.S. investments.
 Table 2 provides a finer level of detail by month, showing, for each country of issuer, the aggregate dollar amount of investments of U.S. money market funds by type of money fund (i.e., prime, government, and municipal bond funds), type of security (i.e., direct debt and deposits, repurchase agreement, asset-backed commercial paper, and other), and by maturity of the security.
-The first figure depicts the asset allocation of U.S. money market fund portfolios over time.
-Figures 2, 3, and 4 show the asset allocation of prime, government, and tax-exempt money market funds, respectively, over time.
-The sum of the values in these three figures equals the total value of Figure 1.
-Figures 5 and 6 report additional detail on the repurchase agreement holdings and the commercial paper holdings, respectively, for U.S. money market funds.
+Table 3 depicts the asset allocation of U.S. money market fund portfolios over time.
+Tables 4, 5, and 6 show the asset allocation of prime, government, and tax-exempt money market funds, respectively, over time.
+The sum of the values in these three tables equals the total value of Table 3.
+Tables 7 and 8 report additional detail on the repurchase agreement holdings and the commercial paper holdings, respectively, for U.S. money market funds.